nkuxgroup/nkuxgroup.github.io/readme.md

 New website for NKU User Experience Group

-To run just make sure you have php installed, navigate to the direcotry in the terminal and type:
+To run just make sure you have php installed, navigate to the directory in the terminal and type:

 ```
 php -S localhost:8000